xenoterracide/brix/README.md

 The `source` directory is always relative to where the config file is located.
 In this case it would be `.config/brix/js/.gitignore`.
 The `destination` directory is relative to where you run `brix` from, this is also known as the working directory, and can be overriden with the `--workdir` or `-w` flag.
 Now, if we were to run `brix js gitignore` in our project directory, we would actually get an error.
-That's because brix requires the `project` and `module` arguments to be specified.
+That's because Brix requires the `project` and `module` arguments to be specified.
 In our case, we're not using them yet so we can specify anything.
 Now, running `brix js gitignore project module` will run the command.
-If you didn't already have an `app` directory, brix will create one for you and copy the `.gitignore` file to it.
+If you didn't already have an `app` directory, Brix will create one for you and copy the `.gitignore` file to it.

 You might notice though that this isn't that convenient for our project if we wan't to put the file somewhere other than `app`.
 Let's say now we have a `backend` folder in addition to `app`.
 To copy the .gitignore file to backend, we would have to change the `destination` in the config file each time.
 Instead, this is where the project and module arguments come in handy.
 Let's change the config file to: